Portraying extreme emotions in fiction

 Stories are all about the people in them (just like real life) and so of course, the most important scenes of any story are the ones where the characters experience intense emotions.
 It's extra important to portray them accurately, and strike a balance that neither downplays the magnitude of their emotions nor comes off as melodramatic.
 Generally speaking the more emotional the characters are the harder a task you're giving yourself to write them well (since you have to write it without feeling what they are firsthand).

-A related technique - these can and often should be combined - is to use the bodily reactions caused by many emotions.
+A related technique is to use the bodily reactions caused by many emotions.
 Mentioning how a character presses their eyes shut to begin crying or gets a pit in their stomach when they're afraid helps the audience to imagine the character's suffering.

 Obviously, music plays a huge role in applicable media.
 A lot of this responsibility falls on the musician and not the writer, but there's still some decisions the writer can make.